 - System Status shows the current state of the platform.
 Useful to check if something seems like it’s not working.

-- There’s an IOS and Android App in the pipeline.
+- An IOS and Android App

 Like this ContentStudio Review?
 Pin it!